marioebros/restaurant-page/README.md

   <p align="center">
     TheOdinProject - JavaScript Fullstack Project

-    Let’s use what we’ve learned and take a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage!
-By the end, we are going to be using JavaScript alone to generate the entire contents of the website!

     Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.
     <br />
     <a href="https://github.com/marioebros/restaurant-page"><strong>Explore the docs »</strong></a>